franzbu/EnhancedSpaces.spoon/README.md

 In case you would like to make changes, you can combine any of the three modifiers `modifierSnap1`, `modifierSnap1`, and `modifierSnap1` with any of the scenarios.

-This is best shown by means of an example: let's assume that you just need windows to snap into three different grid positions:
+This is best shown by means of an example: Let's assume that you just need windows to snap into three different grid positions:
 - (1) right half of screen -> 'a2'
 - (2) right middle ninth of screen -> 'b11'
 - (3) middle third, upper two cells -> 'c5'